| Description |

 cli.c console.c main.c server.c utils.h cli.h console.h microchip server.h config.c lwdaq.c pic.c shim config.h lwdaq.h pic.h utils.c

-Although useful during development and testing, the Telnet interfaces is not fast enough to support real-time data acquisition in our own instruments.
-We need the EEM to provide fast, binary-format communication.
-In our case, we use our own LWDAQ binary messaging protocol.
-The P3053's "lwdaq.c" file provides routines to receive and interpret LWDAQ messages, acknowledge them, and upload binary data to the client.
-When we start a TCP/IP server with lwdaq_tasks as its task function, the server will be a LWDAQ server.
-In "lwdaq.c" we see how the server achieves fast and reliable binary communication as well as rapid opening and closing of sockets without losing any data.
-We see how we can use the tcp_tick routine to maintain the TCP/IP stack and Ethernet interface while polling bytes on the motherboard with the mPCIe bus.
-With the LWDAQ server as an example, we hope new users of the EEM will find it easy to prepare servers for their own binary TCP/IP data acquisition protocol.
+Although useful during development and testing, the Telnet interface provided by the A3053 Embedded Ethernet Module is not fast enough to support real-time data acquisition in our own instruments.
+The fastest download we are able to get over the telnet interface is with the CLI's "mpcie stream-read addr len --packed" command.
+This command provides us with 5 kByte/s.
+We want fast, binary communication for data acquisition, and for that we use our own LWDAQ binary messaging protocol.
+The P3053's lwdaq.c file provides routines to receive and interpret LWDAQ messages, acknowledge them, and upload binary data to the client.
+When we start a TCP/IP server with "lwdaq_tasks" as its task function, the server will be a LWDAQ server.
+In lwdaq.c we see how the server achieves fast and reliable binary communication as well as rapid opening and closing of sockets without losing any data.
+We see how we can use the "tcp_tick" routine to maintain the TCP/IP stack and Ethernet interface while polling bytes on the host board with the mPCIe bus.
+The LWDAQ stream read moves data out of the host board RAM and uploads it to the client at about 2.1 MByte/s on a local wired network.
+The transfer from RAM is taking place at 3.6 MByte/s and the upload over TCP/IP is taking place at 5 MByte/s.
+With the LWDAQ server as an example, we hope new users of the A3053 will find it easy to prepare servers for their own binary TCP/IP data acquisition protocol.

 | Pin | Signal | Notes |